TIBCOSoftware/snappydata/docs/configuration.md

 Any Spark or SnappyData specific environment settings can be done by creating a snappy-env.sh or spark-env.sh in _SNAPPY_HOME/conf_.

 ## Hadoop Provided Settings
-If you want run SnappyData with an already existing custom Hadoop cluster like MapR or Cloudera you should download Snappy without hadoop from the download link.
+If you want run SnappyData with an already existing custom Hadoop cluster like MapR or Cloudera you should download Snappy without Hadoop from the download link.
-This allows you to provide hadoop at runtime.
+This allows you to provide Hadoop at runtime.

 To do this you need to put an entry in $SNAPPY-HOME/conf/spark-env.sh as below:
 ```